CiscoTestAutomation/getting-started/source/quickstart/learndevices.rst

       *Result*: Within the output directory, the system creates the output files and displays a summary for each device.

-      The following example shows what you would see if ``mock.yaml`` contained more than one device.
+      The following example shows what you would see.

       .. code-block:: text